Efficient Sampling in Disease Surveillance through Subpopulations: Sampling Canaries in the Coal Mine: Static population sampling

+To the best of our knowledge, all earlier works discussing risk-based surveillance pertain the setting of declaring freedom of disease for emerging diseases, with an emphasis on veterinary applications.
+A review of risk-based surveillance approaches is provided by \cite{Stark2006}; see also \cite{Doherr2001a, Sergeant2011}.
+The interdisciplinary RISKSUR project \citep{RISKSURConsortium2015} aimed to develop (cost-effective) risk-based surveillance tools.
+The technical report \cite{efsa} describes guidelines for risk-based surveillance for surveys of plant pests.
+In \cite{Martin2007a} an approach to risk-based surveillance based on scenario trees is discussed.
+In \cite{Williams2009a} the impact of estimation uncertainty of disease risk is discussed in the context of risk-based surveillance.
+In \cite{Williams2009} a risk-based sampling approach based on Poisson sampling is discussed.
+In \cite{Cameron2012, Wells2009} examples are presented which highlight potential efficiency gains of risk-based surveillance.

-\section{Static Population Sampling}
+\section{Static population sampling}

-Consider a static setting where an unknown number of subjects within a population is carrying a disease and the goal is to infer, through a sample from the population, if the proportion of diseased subjects is larger than some pre-defined maximum baseline proportion.
+Consider a static setting where an unknown number of subjects within a population is carrying a disease and the goal is to infer, through a sample from the population, if the proportion of diseased subjects is larger than some predefined maximum baseline proportion.
 Our goal is to identify which subpopulation would be most efficient for this purpose.
-In the context of this static setting, subpopulations with a higher disease risk will have a larger proportion of diseased subjects.
+In the context of this static setting, subpopulations with a higher disease risk have a larger proportion of diseased subjects.

-Denote with $x_{i,j}$ the disease status of subject $i$ from subpopulation $j$, with $x_{i,j} = 1$ if subject $i$ carries the disease and zero otherwise.
+Denote with $x_{i,j}$ the disease status of subject $i$ from subpopulation $j$, with $x_{i,j} = 1$ if subject~$i$ carries the disease and zero otherwise.
 Denote the fraction of subjects carrying the disease within subpopulation $j$ under a non-outbreak scenario by $p_j$ (i.e. the baseline prevalence) which we assume is known.
-Denote the unknown fraction of diseased subjects by $q_j = m_j^{-1}\sum_{i=1}^{m_j} x_{i,j}$.
-Our aim is to test, for a subpopulation $j$, for the following pair of competing hypotheses:
+Denote $m_j$ the size of subpopulation $j$, which we assume is much larger than potential sample sizes of interest.
+Denote the unknown actual fraction of diseased subjects by $q_j = m_j^{-1}\sum_{i=1}^{m_j} x_{i,j}$.
+Our aim is now to test, for a subpopulation $j$, the following pair of competing hypotheses: